trychlos/TheToolsProject/README.md

   writejson: write JSON data into a file
 ```

-The `ttp.pl` command, when run without any argument, answers by providing the list of its available verbs.
+The `ttp.pl` (resp. `ttp.sh`) command, when run without any argument, answers by providing the list of its available verbs.

 And so do all available commands.